CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

 1. Go to dojo.soy/trinket-challenge and click Remix.
 You will need to be signed in to Trinket.
+Remember to hit the Save button whenever you make changes!

 2. Go to the tab _styles.css_.
 There you can see what colours are defined for the website.
 The text colour is `color` and the background is `background-color`.
 Change the values to colours that you like.
 For a list of colour names you can use, see dojo.soy/html-colours